 So long as you have plenty of windows or skylights in your home that reliably get full sunlight, you can place your solar cooker accordingly and it will work pretty much as well as it would outside so long as those windows are clean.

-Glass isn’t much of an impediment for sunlight!
+Glass isn’t much of an impediment to sunlight!
 Now, solar ovens get hot enough to cook meat, and that means they’ll get hot enough to badly burn you or scorch a surface that they are carelessly set on, so make sure you take all necessary precautions when using one of these indoors.

 Flameless Ration Heaters

 Anyone who has served in the military is doubtlessly already familiar with these interesting gadgets, but for those of you who have not, or who have never partaken of the culinary delight that is the modern MRE, allow me to elucidate.